claylo/pinit/docs/configuration.md

 include = ["README.md", ".github/workflows/*.yml"]
 dest_prefix = "meta"
 ```

+Recipes also support `overrides` with the same shape as targets and global overrides.

 Current behavior (important):
 - The config format supports `files`, and they are parsed and resolved.